 To make a complaint:

-Where an individual feels that he/she has a legitimate complaint it must be sent, in writing and signed, to the Head of the Operations.
+Where an individual feels that he/she has a legitimate complaint it must be sent, in writing and signed, to the Secretary within 10 days of the incident..
 Complaints must be accompanied by a payment of £10.
 If the complaint is upheld, this payment will be refunded.
 If, however, the complaint is not upheld, the payment will be forfeited.

 A written complaint made which does not follow the Society’s Complaints Procedure, or seeks to circumvent it, will not be accepted.